emard/esp32ecp5/rbp/README.md

 # ECP-5

 ecp5.prog() and ecp5.flash() work at ESP32-WROVER.
+FLASH write should use 64KB erase block, change in ecp5.py:

+    flash_erase_size = const(65536)

 FLASH doesn't work at ESP32-WROOM for it can't buffer 64KB erase blocks. jtagspi bypass bitstream is not needed for ECP5.